 Request test scores to be sent

 Freshman applicants must submit test scores from the ACT or SAT.
-Please note that the writing portion of the ACT is no longer required.
 Our test code is 4656 for the ACT and 1846 for the SAT.
 We receive all scores electronically on a daily basis so there is not an advantage to rush or priority delivery.

-Transfer students are not required to submit scores, but they will be considered if submitted.
+Transfer students are not required to submit ACT or SAT scores, but they will be considered if submitted.

 International applicants should review our requirements for submitting either a TOEFL or IELTS score.

-While not required, we encourage you to submit one or two letters of recommendation.
-A letter written by someone who can attest to your academic ability can be helpful in our review of your application.
-Consider asking a school counselor, teacher, employer, coach, research mentor, or community leader.
-Remember to have a discussion with them first to see if they are willing and able to provide a letter.
+We require you to submit one letter of recommendation written by someone who can attest to your academic ability, such as a teacher, faculty member, school counselor, or advisor.
+If you choose, you can also submit a letter of recommendation from another source, such as an employer, coach, research mentor, community leader, or clergy.
+Students with an interest in engineering are encouraged to obtain a letter of recommendation from a math or science teacher.
+Remember to have a discussion with your chosen recommender first to see if they are willing and able to provide a letter.

 Check your application status